Andrewgravity/alert-project/README.md

 Run ```docker-compose up airflow-init```
 Then ```docker-compose up```

-It is also neccessary to edit the airflow.cfg file which is located in config directory
+It is also neccessary to edit the airflow.cfg file which is located in config directory and restart the airflow

 ![Screenshot](smtp.png)